hafsaahmed10p/squirro_task/README.md

   Parameters:

-   query (required): The query string to search for documents.
+   query (required): The query string (sentence or keyword) to search for documents.

    k (optional): The number of documents to retrieve (default is 5).

+   desc (optional): Whether to sort the retrieved documents in descending order (default is True).

    Example URL: http://your-api-url/search/?query=your_query_here&k=5